FREEHOLD, RIGHT TO MANAGE, JIRA & MANAGING AGENTS

-There are several organizations and companies involved with the Providence Square / Jacob's Island development, which may appear confusing at first glance, or if you are new to the development.
-This article aims to explain and demystify them !
+There are several organizations and companies involved with Jacob's Island development, which may appear confusing at first glance, or if you are new to the development.
+This article aims to explain and demystify them!

 The summary is that the residents of Providence Square, Providence Tower and Springalls Wharf have now obtained both the Freehold and the Right to Manage for the property - these are major milestones achieved by JIRA, which have now put us in almost complete control.
 As a result, the development has (on average) one of the lowest service charges in the area, despite delivering a high quality of service and maintenance.